We are here to present you with the delicious new challenge of cooking a full packer brisket.

 If you are a more seasoned member of Traeger Nation and have mastered the brisket flat, we are here to present you with the delicious new challenge of cooking a full packer brisket (and give you the tips, tricks, and tools to dominate).

 Did you know there is more to a brisket than just the flat you are used to?
-There is a large, fatty, delicious cross-section of brisket called the "point" or "deckle' that runs across the top of the fat cap of the brisket flat.
-(See the pic below to see how the two cuts come together) The point is elemental in cooking the most amazing brisket you've ever had.
-A brisket with both the point and the flat is reffered to as a full packer brisket in the BBQ world and typically weighs between 12-16 lbs.
+There is a large, fatty, delicious cross-section of brisket called the "point" or "deckle" that runs across the bottom of the fat cap of the brisket flat.
+The point is elemental in cooking the most amazing brisket you've ever had.
+A brisket with both the point and the flat is referred to as a full packer brisket in the BBQ world and typically weighs between 12-16 lbs.
 Even seasoned smoke veterans often shy away from cooking a full packer because it is definitely an investment (both in time and money), but with your Traeger and a few pieces of advice you can cook the best brisket you've ever tasted.
 Follow the simple steps below and you'll never go back to cooking just the flat again.

 A few additional tips:

 To Serve: Find which way the grain is going.
 You always want to cut your meat against the grain.
 Slice the brisket in ¼” slices and serve with your favorite Traeger BBQ sauce.
 Slicing a full packer brisket is different than slicing just the flat alone.
 Since there are two connecting muscles with two different grains, you must first separate the flat from the point.
 There is a line of fat that separates the two muscles and it is fairly simple to find with the edge of your knife (or even your fingers).
 The fat will be much softer than the muscle, so simply glide a very sharp knife along the soft line of fat and the two pieces will come apart easily.